valkey-io/valkey-doc/topics/modules-intro.md

 The function that implements the command must have the following prototype:

-    int mycommand(RedisModuleCtx *ctx, RedisModuleString **argv, int argc);
+    int mycommand(ValkeyModuleCtx *ctx, ValkeyModuleString **argv, int argc);

 The command function arguments are just the context, that will be passed to all the other API calls, the command argument vector, and total number of arguments, as passed by the user.

-As you can see, the arguments are provided as pointers to a specific data type, the `RedisModuleString`.
+As you can see, the arguments are provided as pointers to a specific data type, the `ValkeyModuleString`.
 This is an opaque data type you have API functions to access and use, direct access to its fields is never needed.

 Zooming into the example command implementation, we can find another call:

-    int RedisModule_ReplyWithLongLong(RedisModuleCtx *ctx, long long integer);
+    int ValkeyModule_ReplyWithLongLong(ValkeyModuleCtx *ctx, long long integer);

 This function returns an integer to the client that invoked the command, exactly like other Valkey commands do, like for example `INCR` or `SCARD`.